alefore/weblog/zettelkasten.md

 * Go to an existing node from which the new note should be referenced.
 * Enter the title of the new node between braces.
 * Execute Edge command `:zkln` (Zettelkasten Link New).
-This (1) creates a new note with this title and a "Related" back-link to the original note, (2) leaves the cursor right after the title (where the contents of the note will begin), and (3) turns the text in the original note into a link to the new note (and saves the original note).
+This creates a new note with this title and a "Related" back-link to the original note, turns the text in the original note into a link to the new note, and saves the original note.
+* At this point I just start typing the note directly.

+My initial implementation would leave the cursor at the end of the note (after the "Related" back-link).
+That meant that right after executing `:zkln` I would have to jump up to the 3rd line to start writing the text.
+To lower the friction further, I now make sure to leave the cursor exactly in the right position (the 3rd line) so that I can just start entering the note's contents immediately.

 Sometimes, instead, I generate a new note not associated with any existing note.
 I do this less frequently, but sometimes it helps me when the title of the new